Filament collapse: a two phase process: Edge effect

 \section{Edge effect}

-Although there exists a hydrostatic solution for the radial profile of a filament (as discussed in Section \ref{sec:basic_priniciples}), there is none for extension in z direction (along the filament's axis).
+Although there exists a hydrostatic solution for the radial profile of a filament (as discussed in Section \ref{sec:basic_priniciples}), for the z-direction there are only solutions for elongated cores \citep{Lizano1989, Tomisaka1991, Cai2010}.
+This means there is no hydrostatic solution for the main axis of a filament with a considerable large aspect ratio $A=l/(2R)$.
 Thus, there is no possible profile for which the filament's end is stable.
-Therefore, it is expected that every isolated filament should collapse along its axis.
-The acceleration along a filament with uniform density distribution was already investigated by \citet{Burkert2004}
+Therefore, it is expected that every isolated filament with finite length should collapse along its axis.
+The acceleration along the z-axis of a cylindrical filament with uniform density distribution (at r=0) was already investigated by \citet{Burkert2004}

 with $\bar{\rho}$ being the uniform density and $z$ being the position along the filament.
 An example of the acceleration is given by the black solid line in Figure \ref{fig:acceleration}.
 The steep increase in acceleration leads to a pile-up of matter in clumps forming at the ends of the filament.
 These move inward and finally merge in the center.
 This end dominated collapse is what is called the `edge effect' \citep{Bastien1983}.
 Of course the two end points can collapse gravitationally when they reach their local Jeans mass.
 In this case however, the protostellar cores will continue to move inwards until stellar feedback will become active.
 We do not model the effects of stellar feedback as it is beyond the scope of this paper and concentrate on the primary effect of gravitational collapse.
 Here we focus on the motion along the z-axis neglecting the compression by self-gravity in the x-y plane.
 We however explore different density structures in the x-y plane and demonstrate that the evolution in the z-direction is to first approximation independent of this detail.
 The acceleration at the exact end of the filament for $L\gg R$ can be approximated by: